Please note: the application for this position is now closed.

 This position is designed to test a potential new staff structure embracing part time staff in both Minnesota and New York City, while affording a temporary Program Associate the opportunity to become acquainted with the inner works of a Foundation.
 Recognizing the temporary nature of this experiment in staffing, the Program Associate should have no expectations of continued employment with the Foundation.
 The temporary position is at-will in nature, not renewable, and not a prelude to full time or ongoing employment after the temporary role ends.

 The Program Associate position will have a flexible schedule, with variable work hours of, on average, 20 hours each week.
 At times, such as during a period of panel meetings, the position may require work in excess of 20 hours per week, and the position could involve less than 20 hours per week during some other periods of time.
-The position will require occasional weekend work (Saturday and/or Sunday) and travel to Minnesota between 1-4 times for Orientation and Board meeting(s).
+The position will require occasional weekend work (Saturday and/or Sunday) and periodic travel within state, as well as one or two possible trips to New York City.
 The Program Associate will also be expected to attend, at Foundation expense, relevant performances, exhibitions or events 1-2 nights each week as part of the weekly hour commitment.